Beginners Bachata Classes

 • Sarah

-Sarah started dancing social partner dances almost a decade ago and s trained in Bachata, Salsa and Zouk.
+Sarah started dancing social partner dances over a decade ago and is trained in Bachata, Salsa and Zouk.

-She is passionate about introducing dance to beginners, helping them discover a new hobby and passion.
+She is passionate about introducing dance to beginners, helping them discover a new hobby and a passion.

 • Mohammed